zzymyn/Git-Law/Marriage Act 1961.md

  (1)  An authorised celebrant shall not solemnise a marriage under Division 2 of Part IV in contravention of section 42 or 44.

- (3)  A chaplain shall not solemnise a marriage under Division 3 of Part V in contravention of section 74, 75, 76, 77 or 78.
+ (3)  An authorised celebrant shall not solemnise a marriage under Division 3 of Part V in contravention of section 74, 75, 76, 77 or 78.

  (4)  A person shall not solemnise a marriage in contravention of section 13 or 112.